ministryofjustice/itpolicycontent/content/using-your-own-smartphone-laptop-tablet-or-pc-for-work.md

 - maintain the corporate 'memory'.
 This means being able to respond fully to Freedom of Information or Data Protection Act requests
 - be able to show a specific business benefit for using your own device
 - be clear as to what work you can, or cannot do, on your equipment

+**Note:** There is no technical support for your device.
+However, any problem or issue regarding an MOJ capability or service should be [reported](#if-something-goes-wrong).

 ## Before you start using your device